matheustheus27/sweepstakes_management_system/README.md

-# sweepstakes_management_system
+# SMS - Sweepstakes Management System
-Sweepstakes Management System (Project developed for the discipline Software Quality)
+This project was developed for the discipline Software Quality at CEFET MG